erkyrath/glulxe/README.md

 0.6.2 (###)

-- Added autosave/autorestore support for the undo state.
+- Added autosave/autorestore support for the undo history.
 - Added autosave/autorestore support for the new RNG.

 0.6.1 (Oct 9, 2023)